ulisesjiu/FOSSF24_website/README.md

 Import or Fork this repository.

-This is a test push, lorem ipsum.
-Adding a second line for testing.
+This repository is a template for creating a GitHub Pages website, sister to the [FOSS course week 3 tutorial](https://foss.cyverse.org/03_documentation_communication/#hands-on-building-a-github-pages-website-using-mkdocs).